-The natural progression after introducing story-time is actually sharing a story in the morning circle.
-Even though you might be sharing additional stories/books throughout the day, the story that is shared in the morning circle should be a special one.
+The natural progression after introducing story-time is sharing a story in the morning circle.
+Even though you might share additional stories/books throughout the day, the story shared in the morning circle should be unique.

-While this might seem mundane to you, it’s one of the most beneficial ways to engage your child in story.
-The first day, he might not show much interest.
-But, after several days of hearing the same verses or words or pattern of words, your child will start to anticipate certain parts.
-He may even participate in the actions or signs you use.
+While this might seem mundane, it’s one of the most beneficial ways to engage the child in the story.
+On the first day, they might not show much interest.
+But, after several days of hearing the same verses or words or pattern of words, the learner will start to anticipate certain parts.
+They may even participate in the actions or signs you use.

-- keep the storytelling or book-sharing short—it will be more powerful than forcing your child to listen to a long story in its entirety
+- Keep the storytelling or book-sharing short—it will be more powerful than forcing the child to listen to a long story in its entirety.

-- select stories with a simple beginning, middle and end when starting off (you want success in the circle, not frustration)
+- Select stories with a simple beginning, middle, and end when starting (you want success in the circle, not frustration)

-- use ASL signs , PECS, AAC device to accompany the story
+- Use ASL or AAC to accompany the story

-- occasionally, memorize a story and tell it from memory
+- If it’s possible, occasionally memorize a story and tell it from memory

-- encourage your child to hold the book (with the intention of teaching right-side up), and to turn the pages
+- Encourage the child to hold the book (to teach right-side up) and to turn the pages

-- intentionally leave out or change a predictable part of a story and watch for your child’s reaction
+- Intentionally leave out or change a predictable part of a story and watch for the child’s reaction

-- after you’ve introduced two stories in the span of a month, have your child choose which one he wants to hear today
+- After you’ve introduced two stories in a month, have the child choose which one they want to hear today

-How do you share stories in your morning circle?
+How do you share stories in your morning gathering?